Indiana Courts Portal: portal.courts.in.gov or secure.in.gov/apps/courts/portal

 Limited Right to Use

-Access to and use of this site and its contents are permitted only by users who register on the Portal to access services provided by any of the following Indiana state judicial entities: Indiana Supreme Court; Court of Appeals; Tax Court; Clerk of the Supreme Court, Court of Appeals, and Tax Court; Commission for Continuing Legal Education; Indiana Judicial Center; Indiana Supreme Court Disciplinary Commission; State Board of Law Examiners; and the Indiana Supreme Court's Division of State Court Administration.
+Access to and use of this site and its contents are permitted only by users who register on the Portal to access services provided by any of the following Indiana state judicial entities: Indiana Supreme Court; Court of Appeals; Tax Court; Clerk of the Supreme Court, Court of Appeals, and Tax Court; Office of Admissions & Continuing Education; Indiana Office of Court Services; Indiana Supreme Court Disciplinary Commission; and the Indiana Supreme Court's Office of Judicial Administration.
 Any other access to or use of this site or its contents is prohibited.

 The Portal may not be used to impersonate another person or misrepresent authorization to act on behalf of others.
 All information transmitted through the site should correctly identify the sender; you may not alter the attribution of origin in electronic information or transactions.
 Users who are delegated security options to act on behalf of other users must establish and use their own accounts on the Portal to act on the other's behalf.
 Account Administrators may not make modifications to an Account Holder’s account using the Account Holder’s user name and password.